db-benchmarks/db-benchmarks/local_hooks/README.md

 - `hn_hook.sh`: Hook for the "hn" test suite.
 Symlinks `manticoresearch/idx$suffix` to `/mnt/ssd/hn_manticore_data_nightly/`
 - `taxi_hook.sh`: Hook for the "taxi" test suite.
 Symlinks `manticoresearch/idx$suffix` to `/mnt/ssd/taxi_manticore_data_nightly/`
-- `nightly_hook.sh`: Hook sourced by `nightly_manticore.sh` after successful nightly results are saved.
+- `nightly_hook.sh`: Hook sourced by `run_configured_tests.sh` after successful nightly results are saved.
 Use it for successful result notifications only.
 - `nightly_failure_hook.sh`: Hook sourced by `run_nightly.sh` when a nightly run clearly fails or is skipped for an operational reason.
 Use it for failed/skipped notifications only.

 ## How It Works